 Dark mode is more than just a visual trend—it’s a functional improvement that addresses modern user needs.
 From reducing eye strain to conserving energy, it offers several benefits that can enhance user satisfaction.
 Implementing dark mode effectively, however, requires careful consideration of contrast, colors, and branding elements to ensure readability and consistency.

-By following these best practices and incorporating the implementation strategies outlined in this guide, you can create a website that not only looks good but also performs well, offering a superior user experience in both light and dark modes.
+By using the best practices and strategies in this guide, you can create a visually appealing and high-performing website that provides an excellent user experience in both light and dark modes.